reem-shaikh/70DaysOfCode/main/8-01/readme.md

 unsplash.html:20 (10) [{…}, {…}, {…}, {…}, {…}, {…}, {…}, {…}, {…}, {…}]
 ```

-### If we have a then nested inside the second then,
+### If we have a promise nested inside the second then,
-- then it will execute the nested then, and not the chained then
+- then it will execute the nested promise, and not the chained then
 ```bash
     <script>
         const ACCESS_KEY = 'z81iA817GPcKgF6g3cg5-uAUPp3O_EXLIDfdKIUF_2Y'